|City/State:||Santa Clara, Calif.|

 “As a coach, taking over the responsibilities at Nebraska represents a great opportunity to take a program with success and use the resources that only Nebraska can offer, the support from the athletic department, the University, the Lincoln area and the state, to take the program to a higher level,” Morales said after he was hired.
 “Our goal is to take this program to the elite national level.”

-A powerful motivator, Morales hopes to keep his swimmers on the top of their games in and out of the pool, as Nebraska has established itself among the nation’s best in academic support and athletics.
-Over the past five seasons, nearly 80 percent of Morales’ student-athletes have been named to the conference or Nebraska Scholar-Athlete Honor Roll each semester.
+A powerful motivator, Morales hopes to keep his swimmers on the top of their games in and out of the pool, as Nebraska has established itself among the nation's best in academic support and athletics.
+Over the past nine seasons, nearly 80 percent of Morales' student-athletes have been named to the conference or Nebraska Scholar-Athlete Honor Roll each semester.

 “I want our swimmers to achieve their goals of faster times and lifetime bests,” Morales said.
 “I want them to have the best season that they have ever had, and I also want us to establish a team atmosphere and build an excitement toward Husker swimming and diving.”

 Morales said he enjoys the challenge of competing in the Big Ten, one of the premier swimming and diving conferences in the country.
-The Huskers are set to face four Big Ten teams in duals in 2013-14, while facing several more at the Hawkeye Invitational in December.

 Former Stanford Head Coach Skip Kenny, who coached Morales at Stanford and also with Team USA, spoke highly of his former pupil.